jacalva/TheFinal-jacalva/README.md

 ## Your Name: Jeniece Calva

-# CIDM 3312 Midterm Exam Part 2 (60 Points)
+# CIDM 3312 The Final Exam

-Final Project Objective.
+# Final Project Objective.

 Starfall Regime Enterprises is a prominent game industry publisher seeking to enhance its profitability by identifying and addressing underperforming development studios.
 To achieve this, they require the creation of a database system that tracks studio performance based on game sales.
 The goal is to pinpoint which studio is generating the weakest sales, enabling more targeted interventions to improve overall performance.

-Your task is to design and develop a webpage that can both display and categorize each development studio and its respective games.
+# Your task is to design and develop a webpage that can both display and categorize each development studio and its respective games.
 The system should allow the publisher to:

 ⦁	Add new games
 ⦁	Edit existing game details
-⦁	Sort games based on various criteria
-⦁	Search for specific games by title or other relevant parameters
+⦁	Sort games based on various criteria (Title & Number of Copies sold) ⦁	Search for specific games by title

-Additionally, the project should include  an overview of the total number of copies sold for each studio, allowing the publisher to quickly assess overall studio performance.
+# Additionally, the project should include an overview of the total number of copies sold for each studio, allowing the publisher to quickly assess overall studio performance.

 3 Studio Companies